 Uncorked Thoughts

-Before you read my stories, you should understand my bias.
-I love red wines.
-The best Cabernet Sauvignons are a gift from God that gives us reason to live another day.
-Many other red varietals can be wonderful, and well blended “Red Wines” (also called Table Wines) can be great.
-But some reds are way overrated.
-I have yet to taste a Merlot that’s worth more than $15 a bottle, so it has its place but not with a gourmet dinner.
-I do not understand why people drink Pinot Noir; to me it tastes like a combination of spoiled fruit juice and Pop Rocks without the sugar.
+Of course some reds are way overrated.
+I have yet to taste a Merlot worth more than $25 a bottle, so it has its place but not with a gourmet dinner.
+I do not understand why people drink Pinot Noir; to me it tastes like a combination of fruit juice and Pop Rocks.

-I really like white wines.
+I like white wines.
 For me, white wine is all about pairing it with the right food.
 A good Rose, a simple Prosecco, or a glass of dry Sauvignon Blanc can be great with appetizers.
 A crisp Chardonnay with salmon….delicious.
-And I’m told, though haven’t tried it yet, that Viognier goes great with Thai food.
-Of course, not all whites are worthwhile.
-The buttery California Chardonnays are way overdone.
-Very few Sauvignon Blancs are worthwhile (unless they come from New Zealand).
-I dislike sweet wines, though I will occasionally have one with dessert.
-D’Aun is crazy for Sauternes so we always have some in the house.
+And Viognier goes great with Thai food.

 Okay, so those are my biases.
 Or at least some of them.
 Now, on to the stories.